CodyLand3r/CodyLand3r/README.md

 CodyLand3r Here,
-The best things to understand of passion is the expansive push to perfection; through a game, story, struggle, and using the Borderlands 2 game; as the framework
+The best things to understand of passion is the expansive push to perfection; through a game, story, struggle, and using the Borderlands 2 game; as the framework to creative conquest --> Borderlands 2 Remastered Modded